High-speed rail in South Korea: KTX

-KTX was the first high-speed rail service in South Korea, and is operated by Korail.
-The KTX-Sancheon line uses newly-built trains, which have improved seats and power plugs for each seat.
-KTX-I trains have fewer power plugs between the windows.
-There is no extra fare to ride on the KTX-Sancheon line.
+KTX is the first high-speed rail service in South Korea, and is operated by Korail.
+When compared to KTX-I, the KTX-Sancheon trains have improved seats and power plugs for each seat, and have more power plugs between the windows.
+There is no extra fare to ride on the KTX-Sancheon.

 Most KTX trains leave from Seoul Station or Yongsan Station and terminate in the cities of Busan, Gwangju, Mokpo, Yeosu, Gangneung and Jinju.
 Most major cities are served in between.

 The KTX train is regarded as an easier, more comfortable, and cheaper way to get around South Korea than by air, particularly when factoring in the complications of security and getting to/from the airport.
 Ticket prices are slightly below the equivalent fare of the major airlines.
 The weekday Standard Class price from Seoul to Busan is around ₩57,000.

 There are three types of KTX seat classes: First, Superior, and Standard.
 First-class has wider seats, free snacks, and bottled water.
 There are only First and Standard seats in KTX-I and KTX-Sancheon and there are only Superior and Standard seats in KTX-Eum.

 The KTX service only runs domestically, although many hope that one day it could run through North Korea and onto the rest of Asia.
 Plans by South Korea and China to connect their networks through North Korea are unlikely to ever be fulfilled because of the North Korea's political rivalry with South Korea.